Tiny-Earth/DemoSite/site/src/design.md

 > - Students will understand the water cycle as a complex process that involves the continuous movement and transformation of water through the environment.
 > - Students will recognize the importance of the water cycle in sustaining life on earth and the implications of human activity on this process.
 > - Students will develop critical thinking skills to analyze and evaluate the impact of changes in the water cycle on ecosystems and human societies.
+> - Students will understand how individuals from different backgrounds contribute to soling water-related challenges in various careers.

 !!! tip ""